-The employee may be absent for up to five (5) years for military duty and retain reemployment rights.
+The employee may be absent for up to five (5) years for uniformed service and retain reemployment rights.
 There are, however, exceptions which can exceed the five (5) year limit.
 Reemployment protection does not depend on the timing, frequency, duration or nature of an individual's service.
 The law enhances protections for disabled veterans including a requirement to provide reasonable accommodations and up to two (2) years to return to work if convalescing from injuries received during service or training.

-The returning employee is entitled to be reemployed in the job that they would have attained had they not been absent for military service, with the same seniority, status and pay, as well as other rights and benefits determined by law.
+The returning employee is entitled to be reemployed in the job that they would have attained had they not been absent for uniformed service, with the same seniority, status and pay, as well as other rights and benefits determined by law.
 If necessary, the employer must provide training or retraining that enables the employee to refresh or upgrade their skills so they can qualify for reemployment.
-While the individual is performing military service, he or she is deemed to be on a furlough or leave of absence and is entitled to the non-seniority rights accorded other individuals on non-military leaves of absence.
-Individuals performing military duty of more than 30 days may elect to continue employer sponsored health care for up to 18 24 months at a cost of up to 102 percent of the full premium.
-For military service of less than 31 days, health care coverage is provided as if the individual had never left.
+While the individual is performing uniformed service, he or she is deemed to be on a furlough or leave of absence and is entitled to the non-seniority rights accorded other individuals on non-USERRA leaves of absence.
+Individuals performing uniformed service of more than 30 days may elect to continue employer sponsored health care for up to 24 months at a cost of up to 102 percent of the full premium.
+For uniformed service of less than 31 days, health care coverage is provided as if the individual had never left.
 All pensions which are a reward for length of service are protected.

-Individuals must provide advance written or verbal notice to their employers for all military duty.
-Notice may be provided by the employee or by the branch of the military in which the individual will be serving.
+Individuals must provide advance written or verbal notice to their employers for uniformed service.
+Notice may be provided by the employee or by the branch of the uniformed service in which the individual will be serving.

-Notice is not required if military necessity prevents the giving of notice; or, if the giving of notice is otherwise impossible or unreasonable.
+Notice is not required if uniformed service necessity prevents the giving of notice; or if the giving of notice is otherwise impossible or unreasonable.

-Accrued vacation or annual leave may be used, (but is not required) while performing military duty.
-The individual's timeframe for returning to work is based upon the time spent on military duty.
+Accrued vacation or annual leave may be used, but is not required while performing uniformed service.
+The individual's timeframe for returning to work is based upon the time spent in uniformed service.

-TIME SPENT ON MILITARY DUTY RETURN TO WORK OR APPLICATION FOR REEMPLOYMENT Less than 31 days: Must return at the beginning of the next regularly scheduled work period on the first full day after release from service, taking into account safe travel home plus an eight (8) hour rest period.
+TIME SPENT UNIFORMED SERVICE RETURN TO WORK OR APPLICATION FOR REEMPLOYMENT Less than 31 days: Must return at the beginning of the next regularly scheduled work period on the first full day after release from service, taking into account safe travel home plus an eight (8) hour rest period.
 More than 30 but less than 181 days: Must submit an application for reemployment within 14 days of release from service.
 More than 180 days: Must submit an application for reemployment within 90 days of release from service.